ARCC Dr. Virginia Bishop Community-Academic Research Partnership Award

 2018: Cooking Up Health

-This award acknowledges Cooking Up Health: Docs & Kids in the Kitchen, a partnership between Common Threads, a community organization fighting childhood obesity, and Northwestern’s Osher Center for Integrative Medicine.
+This award acknowledges Cooking Up Health: Docs & Kids in the Kitchen, a partnership between Common Threads, a community organization fighting childhood obesity, and Northwestern’s Osher Center for Integrative Health.
 This exemplary partnership teaches Northwestern medical students about nutrition through the lens of culinary medicine, community health and hands-on cooking.
 The medical students then deliver the healthy habit messages to Chicago Public Schools elementary school children in underserved communities.

 This award acknowledges the efforts of the Pastors4PCOR (Patient-Centered Outcomes Research), or P4P, engaging faith-based communities in health research, a collaborative partnership of 12 churches serving underrepresented populations in Chicago and south suburban areas and their congregants, community health advocates, health system providers and academic health scientists.

 2016: Reducing Cancer Health Disparities Among Chicago-Area Latinos/as

 This exemplary partnership between ALAS-WINGS and David Victorson, PhD, and his team in Medical Social Sciences at Northwestern's Feinberg School of Medicine collaborates on research projects aimed at improving the health of and resources for Latino/a cancer survivors.
 This collaboration includes multiple projects on mobile health, one-to-one peer support and yoga therapy.